-- Take to room –Close blinds and turn on sound machine –Change diaper — Do 3 of the 4 S’s (set stage, swaddle, sit) –Give kisses and hugs –Lay in crib — Sing lullaby –Say, “I love you!
+- Take to room –Close blinds and turn on white noise machine –Change diaper — Do 3 of the 4 S’s (set stage, swaddle, sit) –Give kisses and hugs –Lay in crib — Sing lullaby –Say, “I love you!
 Sleep well.
 Sleep tight.
 Good night.” –Kiss my fingers and touch to baby’s nose.

-- Take to room — Close blinds and turn on sound machine –Read stories — Change diaper –Change into pajamas — Do 3 of the 4 S’s (set stage, swaddle, sit) — Give kisses and hugs –Lay in crib –Sing lullaby — Say, “I love you!
+- Take to room — Close blinds and turn on sound machine –Read stories — Change diaper –Change into pajamas or sleep sack — Do 3 of the 4 S’s (set stage, swaddle, sit) — Give kisses and hugs –Lay in crib –Sing lullaby — Say, “I love you!
 Sleep well.
 Sleep tight.
 Good night.” — Kiss my fingers and touch to baby’s nose.